bwilden/bper/README.md

 #> 7       LIAM SZYMONIAK       1932      1   REP         0 59730 450630210201000
 ```

-#### Step 2
+### Step 2

 The `predict_race` function works by merging nationwide ethnorace
-distribution data into the original data frame to perform the
+distribution data into the input data frame to perform the calculations.
-computations.
-This data is stored externally and must be downloaded and
+This data is stored externally and must be downloaded and then loaded
-then loaded into your global environment before running `predict_race`.
+into your global environment before running `predict_race`.
+Do this
-Do this with:
+with:

 ``` r
 load_bperdata(download = TRUE, save_files = FALSE)